WSU Teacher-Candidates

 • Four observations from your Mentor-Teacher.
 A minimum of two will be written feedback.
 The Teacher candidate may receive more than two but only select two for their final packet.

-• PDEFE Mid-Term Evaluation: Teacher Candidates should remind their Mentor-Teacher and Field Supervisor one week before mid-term about your evaluation.
+• Pre-Internship PDEFE (PI-PDEFE) Mid-Term: Teacher Candidates should remind their Mentor-Teacher and Field Supervisor one week before mid-term about your evaluation.
 Schedule a conference time to go over it before the mid-term due date.

 • Mid-Term Packet: The Teacher Candidate is responsible for compiling and submitting the mid-term packet to their Field Supervisor after their mid-term evaluation meeting.
 The following documents must be attached to a single email to their Field Supervisor.

-• PDEFE Final Evaluation: Teacher Candidates should remind their Mentor-Teacher and Field Supervisor two weeks before the end of their practicum and schedule a conference time to go over the final evaluation.
+• PI-PDEFE Final Evaluation: Teacher Candidates should remind their Mentor-Teacher and Field Supervisor two weeks before the end of their practicum and schedule a conference time to go over the final evaluation.

 • Log Sheet (View Tutorial)